spacewalk01/tensorrt-openpose/README.md

 # Human pose detection
 This repo provides an implementation for human pose detection system based on TensorRT framework that runs on Windows Machine.
-It is based on pose detection program [1] developed by NVIDIA.
+It is based on [pose detection](https://github.com/NVIDIA-AI-IOT/trt_pose) program developed by NVIDIA.
 Pose detection model runs at up to about 500fps on RTX-3070 GPU with 224x224 ResNet input size.

 ![example-gif-1](results/test1.gif)
 ![example-gif-2](results/test2.gif)